 This is bad news in more ways than one.
 The short cycling itself is likely to drive up your monthly energy bills, but it also makes for more wear and tear on your HVAC fan.
 This can mean servicing or replacing the fan ahead of schedule, all while you pay more per month for an inefficient system.
 If you’re not sure whether your furnace is short cycling for this reason, reach out to One Hour’s top technicians.

 It’s also possible that your furnace is shutting itself down prematurely to protect itself from damage related to overheating.
-When a furnace overheats, it creates the possibility of cracks in the heat exchanger, and that can be deadly serious.
+When a furnace overheats, it creates the possibility of cracks in the heat exchanger, which can be deadly serious.
 Cracked heat exchangers can cause carbon monoxide to leak into a home, presenting an immediate risk to life.
-Frequent overheating can contribute to cracks even when the furnace short cycles to save itself, so it’s important to call in the technicians if you think this may be happening.
+Frequent overheating can contribute to cracks even when the furnace short cycles to save itself so it’s important to call in the technicians if you think this may be happening.

 Overheating is usually a consequence of restricted airflow, which can trap hot air in the area closest to the heat exchanger.
-This may be because of a dirty air filter, blocked interior vents or even a blocked exhaust vent on the roof.
+This may be because of a dirty air filter, blocked interior vents, or even a blocked exhaust vent on the roof.
 If you’re unsure where the problem lies, a licensed HVAC technician can help you track it down.